-Students of Sociology will have multiple opportunities for hands-on experiences, close student-faculty relationships, and social engagement.
-As a student of Sociology you will find a faculty who are committed to the intellectual, professional, and personal development of every student, whatever their ultimate goals may be.
+Students in the Applied Sociology Program have multiple opportunities for hands-on experiences, close student-faculty relationships, and social engagement.
+As a student of Applied Sociology you will find faculty who are committed to the intellectual, professional, and personal development of every student, whatever their ultimate goals may be.

-The Sociology Program at Dixie State University is committed to the following:
+The Applied Sociology Program at Dixie State University is committed to the following:

-- Developing students who value the search for knowledge by means of scientific methods and research and providing students with the knowledge and skills to do so.
+- Training students to value the search for knowledge by means of scientific methods and research.

 - Developing students whose understanding of Sociology reflects an integration of a variety of theoretical perspectives.

-- Developing students who understand the principles of Sociology within a broad liberal arts and science perspective.
+- Graduating students who understand the principles of Sociology within a broad liberal arts and science perspective.